 In one of my chequered forays into the food biz, I was a partner in an Italian Deli.
 One of the shining stars on our menu was the Italian sub.
 I suspect I ate up any profits I might have received (they sure went somewhere…).
 Since then, I've searched high and low for an Italian sub that measured up to my own.
 Well, the pot of gold at the end of that rainbow is indeed, Casapulla's South.
 And why is that, you might ask….

-The Italian sub might vary a bit depending on who actually pulls the ticket out of the printer, but it’s always good.
+The Italian sub might vary a bit depending on who actually pulls the ticket out of the printer, but it's always good.
 I occasionally quote the noted gastronome, gourmet and educator James Beard when he said, “Too few people understand a really good sandwich.”
-I feel that Casapulla’s South puts out an Italian is high on that list.
+I feel that Casapulla's puts out an Italian that is high on that list.

 The secret (other than the freshest bread and ingredients) is all in how the sub is constructed.
 The artisans at Casapulla's South, led by big boss Mike LaPenta and GM Sean Gregg, fold the meats and cheese tightly over top the fillings (I get lettuce, tomato, pickles, onions and extra hot peppers) so the ingredients don't come squirting out at the first bite, fall out all over your hands, or (horror of horrors!), tear through the bottom of the roll.
 This makes for a firm, easy to handle sandwich.
 Couple that with their (almost always) fresh sub rolls, and the stage is set for gastronomic delight.
 There are some very nice sub joints around here who just can't get the hang of that!
 So they open the roll and pile everything onto it like a big salad with the bread as the plate.
 Pick it up )if you can find the bread under all that), and everything tumbles into your lap.